Making independent expenditures

 - Expressly advocates the election or defeat of a clearly identified candidate; and

-- Is not made in consultation or cooperation with, or at the request or suggestion of a candidate, candidate’s committee, party committee or their agents.
+- Is not made in consultation or cooperation with, or at the request or suggestion of any candidate, or his or her authorized committees or agents, or a political party committee or its agents.

 Clearly identified candidate